A person holding their lower abdomen with both hands, indicating discomfort

 First things first: alcohol doesn’t “cause” UTIs, strictly speaking.
 So no, that margarita won’t send you to the bathroom doubling over in pain (well, it might — especially if you have too many — but it probably won’t be because of a UTI).
 However, drinking can create an environment that makes these pesky infections more likely.

-There are a couple of different pathways that connect alcohol and UTIs, all of which ultimately have to do with an increase in inflammation and accumulation of bacteria that heighten our chance of infection.
+There are a couple of different pathways that connect alcohol and UTIs, all of which ultimately have to do with an increase in inflammation and accumulation of bacteria that increases chances of infection.
 Let’s explore these pathways in more detail.

 1. Alcohol Causes Dehydration, Which Irritates the Bladder

 Alcohol is notoriously dehydrating, sending us to the bathroom many times throughout the evening (and often well into the night).
-And as it turns out, it’s not just due to all the liquid we’ve consumed.
+And as it turns out, it’s not just because of all the liquid we’ve consumed.
 The reason has to do with a hormone known as vasopressin, which tells the kidneys to hold on to water.
-Alcohol suppresses vasopressin, so the kidneys open the floodgates and keep us going back to that long line in the bar’s restroom.
+Alcohol suppresses vasopressin, so the kidneys open the floodgates, and keep us going back to that long line in the restroom at the bar.
 (For a closer look, check out: “Breaking the Seal: Why Does Alcohol Make You Pee So Much?”).

 2. Alcohol Throws a Wrench in the Immune System

-Alcohol does more than dehydrate us; it also weakens our immune system.
-Studies show that even one bout of heavy drinking increases our susceptibility to illnesses, such as colds or the flu.
+Another link between alcohol and UTI infections is a bit more indirect.
+Alcohol does more than dehydrate us — it also weakens our immune system.
+Studies show that even one bout of heavy drinking increases our susceptibility to diseases, such as a cold or a flu.

-Over time, alcohol poses an even bigger threat to immunity because it lowers our ability to fight off diseases and impacts our innate and adaptive immunity.
-Part of the reason for that is the fact that our body’s resources get sidetracked to focus on getting alcohol out of our system and cleaning up after it.
+Over time, alcohol poses an even bigger threat to immunity, lowering our ability to fight off diseases and impacting both our innate and adaptive immunity.
+Part of the reason has to do with the fact that the body’s resources get sidetracked, focusing on getting alcohol out of our system and cleaning up the aftermath it creates.
 At the same time, alcohol itself causes inflammation, which uses up the immune system’s resources.
-When those resources are needed to fight off an infection — such as a UTI — they are left in short supply, leading to longer recovery times (For more information, take a look at: “Alcohol's Impact on the Immune System”).
+When those resources are needed to fight off an infection — such as a UTI — they are in short supply, leading to longer recovery times (For more information, take a look at: “Alcohol's Impact on the Immune System”).

 What Are the Most Common UTI Symptoms?

-Besides that dreaded burning feeling — a telltale sign that an infection might be brewing down there — are there any other symptoms?
+Besides that dreaded burning feeling that’s a tell-tale sign an infection might be brewing down there, are there any more symptoms?
 As it turns out, there are a few.
 We might expect different symptoms depending on where our infection originates.

-Most UTIs involve the lower tract (usually the bladder) and come with some characteristic symptoms:
+Most UTIs involve the lower tract (usually the bladder) and come with some symptoms:

 • Changes in urination.
 We’re likely to experience painful, burning, and (unfortunately) frequent urination.